MMRLApp/webui-dex-template/README.md

 ]
 ```

+Make sure to replace `<MODID>` with your module's actual identifier.

-## Usage in WebUI
+## Using the Plugins in WebUI

+Once the plugin setup is complete, you can start utilizing the custom functionalities within your WebUI interface.

-Building a custom dialog from JavaScript with callback
+### Example: Building a Custom Dialog with a Callback

+You can create a custom dialog in JavaScript that reacts to user input by using the provided `dialog` plugin.
+Here's how to set up a basic dialog with a positive button that triggers a callback when clicked:

 ```js
 const builder = window.dialog;